Ph.D. For-credit Internship Policy

-- Submit a request to the DGS-PhD and the academic advisor, together with a plan for the internship sufficient to evaluate its academic quality and relevance.
+- No later than a month prior to the internship's start date, submit a request to the DGS-PhD and the research advisor, together with a plan for the internship sufficient to evaluate its academic quality and relevance.

-- The student's academic advisor submits a support letter to the DGS-PhD.
+- The student's research advisor submits a support letter to the DGS-PhD.

-- The DGS-PhD decides whether to approve the request, possibly after consulting with the academic advisor and the host.
+- The DGS-PhD decides whether to approve the request, possibly after consulting with the research advisor and the host.

 - At the end of the internship, the student should submit a report to the DGS-PhD.
 The host submits an evaluation of the internship, and approves the student's report.
 Based on this, and possibly after requesting additional information, the DGS-PhD decides on a grade for the internship.